davidgf/design-patterns-in-ruby/dsl.md

 end
 ```

-The `Backup` class holds the information about the directories to be backed up and a method to perform it, while the `DataSource` class is a container for a path to a directory and has file finding capabilities.
-The only thing left is the top-level methods that will make use of the data structures and will let the end user define his program:
+The `Backup` class holds the information about the directories to be backed up and a method to perform the backup.
+The `DataSource` class is a container for a path to a directory and has file finding capabilities.
+The only thing left is the top-level methods that will make use of the data structures and will let the end user define their program:

 ```ruby
 def backup(dir, find_expression=All.new)